January/February: winter high season

 The months between winter and summer are pretty quiet: some hotels are closed, as well as cable cars.
 There is still plenty to do and see, but you need to prepare and check timetables beforehand.
 Scenic train rides, for example, can be done all year round, and this is actually a good time: you can watch the remains of winter as well as green valleys.

-Start exploring: the Lake Lucerne and Lake Thun areas offer plenty of hiking and sightseeing options in this season.
+The Lake Lucerne and Lake Thun areas offer plenty of hiking and sightseeing options in this season.

 June: early summer